 Disbursement of your aid is contingent upon the number of credits for which you are enrolled at the time your aid is disbursed and applied to your student account.
 If your enrollment status changes on or before the 15th class day due to your dropping credits after financial aid funds have been disbursed, including a retroactive drop of credit hours, you may have received funds that you were not entitled to receive.
 You will receive a bill from the Student Accounts Office for any overpayment made to you.
-If you add credits on or before the 15th class day and you are entitled to additional funds, the Office of Financial Services will notify you of any increase or decrease in financial aid eligibility and/or awards.
+If you add credits on or before the 15th class day and you are entitled to additional funds, the Office of Financial Services will notify you.

-Please see the form: Financial Aid Pro-ration Based On Enrollment to calculate how your aid may be adjusted.
+Please see the Financial Aid Based On Enrollment Status information to calculate how your aid may be adjusted.

 If financial aid funds have been disbursed to you and you withdraw from some classes after the 15th day of University instruction, but remain enrolled at Montana State University, repayment of financial aid funds is normally not required.
 You may, however, have an insufficient pass rate at the end of the semester.
-Please refer to the Satisfactory Academic Progress Policy handout for more information.
+Please refer to the Satisfactory Academic Progress Policy for more information.

-If you have questions regarding how your aid may be adjusted, please call or come in to see us during our regular business hours 8:30 - 4:30 Monday - Friday.
+If you have questions regarding how your aid may be adjusted, please contact our office.